h2oai/h2o-2/h2o-docs/source/faq/r_related.rst

   Cpus_allowed:   00000001
   Cpus_allowed_list:      0

-If you see a bitmask with only one CPU allowed, then any H\ :sub:`2`\ O process forked by R will inherit this limitation.
+If you see a bitmask with only one CPU allowed, then any H\ :sub:`2`\ O process called by R will inherit this limitation.
-To work around this, set the following environment variable before starting R:
+As a workaround, set the following environment variable before starting R:

 ::